openid/connect/openid-4-verifiable-presentations/openid-4-verifiable-presentations-1_0.md

 These are hints to the wallet's AS informing it how to programmatically determine if the RP can be trusted.
 If the AS supports (one of) the identified trust method(s), then it knows how to programmatically determine if the RP can be trusted by using the technique particular to the identified trust method.
 If the AS does not understand any of the identified trust methods, then it does not know how to programmatically determine if the RP can be trusted.

-   * `trust_methods_supported`: REQUIRED.
-A JSON object containing a list of key value pairs, where the key is a URI that unambiguously identifies one type of trust method that the RP supports, for example, `urn:ietf:params:oauth:federation` or `https://train.trust-scheme.de/info`.
+   * `trust_methods_supported`: OPTIONAL.
+A JSON object containing a list of key value pairs, where the key is a URI that unambiguously identifies one type of trust method that the RP supports, for example, `https://trust.example.com`.
 The precise contents of this JSON object are determined by the trust method itself.

 The following is a non-normative example for an RP that says it supports the `trust.example.com` trust method.
-How the RP indicates which trusted federation(s) it is a member of is determined by the `trust.example.com` trust method.
+How the RP indicates which trusted federation(s) or trust schemes it is a member of is determined by the `trust.example.com` trust method.

 ```
 {